TANYA'S

 I Don't Know What the Test Results Mean or Which Are Important

-The tests which your vet runs will confirm the existence of CRF, and give some idea of how bad your cat's case is.
+The tests which your vet runs will confirm the existence of CKD, and give some idea of how bad your cat's case is.
 Most people don't have the faintest idea what most of the test results mean, so to get you started, here is a summary which tells you what the main test results mean and what sort of symptoms they may cause.
+If you would prefer a very short summary, The Cat Practice has a brief overview.

-You should ask your vet for a copy of all the tests that are run, because these are helpful if you join the Feline CRF Information List.
+You should ask your vet for a copy of all the tests that are run, because these are helpful if you join Tanya's CKD Support Group.
 However, you can still join even if you do not yet have a copy of your cat's test results.

 Tests: Bloodwork

-2. a complete blood count (CBC), which looks at the cat’s blood cells.
-This enables the vet to check for anaemia, a common problem in CRF cats.
+2. complete blood count (CBC), which looks at the cat’s blood cells.
+This enables the vet to check for anaemia, a common problem in CKD cats, and to look for signs of infection.

-You will probably have 1-2 pages of results, but the six items discussed below are the most important for you to understand at the beginning.
-If your cat's results show other items that are out of range, such as calcium, you should be able to find more information about these on the What Do All Those Test Results Mean? page.
+You will probably have 1-2 pages of results, but the seven items discussed below are the most important for you to understand at the beginning.
+If your cat's results show other items that are out of range, such as calcium, you should be able to find more information about these in the Diagnosis section.

 If your vet has not addressed any results which are out of range, be sure to ask them why.
-Not everything needs treating (high cholesterol, for example, is not a worry in cats as it is in humans) but the items mentioned below do need treating.
+Not everything needs treating (high cholesterol, for example, is not a worry in cats as it is in humans) but the items mentioned below do need treating if they are out of balance.

 The USA uses a different measuring system to the rest of the world.
-The Feline CRF Information List tends to use the US measurement system, so if you join, you will get more responses if you convert your international values to American ones.
-The Veterinary Information Network converter will do this for you.
-Scroll down the list to find what you want to convert (e.g. creatinine) and enter your cat's value in the "Enter SI Units to Convert to US Units" box.
+Tanya's CKD Support Group tends to use the US measurement system, so if you join, you will get more responses if you convert your international values to American ones.
+See Diagnosis for ways to do this.
 There is no need to convert potassium or PCV/HCT, which are the same in both systems.

 BUN (blood urea nitrogen) or Urea